Building History

 Grizzly

 The campus’s first residence hall was completed and opened for students in August 1994.
-The three-story, brick and stone building houses up to 60 students.
+The three-story, brick and stone building housed up to 60 students.
+It has since been converted into the Athletics facility for all campus athletics offices.

 Emory L. Melton